What are bed bugs?

 Bed bugs are insects that feed solely on human and animal blood, with human blood being their preferred food source.
 These small biting insects have a flattened, oval-shaped body that is reddish-brown, short antennae, six legs, and are wingless.
 Before consuming a blood meal, they look like an apple seed with legs.
 After feeding, their body swells into more of a cigar-like shape.

 Bed bugs are a worldwide problem and hitchhike on people and our belongings wherever we take them.
 Hearty pests that have withstood the test of time, bed bugs are difficult for us to avoid and control.
-The biggest thing to understand when it comes to bed bugs is that a problem with them can develop in any structure, and no place in impervious to them.
+The biggest thing to understand when it comes to bed bugs is that a problem with them can develop in any structure, and no place is impervious to them.
+Contact Aerex Pest Control to ask a question about bed bugs.

 Are bed bugs dangerous?